Vincent-Chan/Product-Rating-Prediction-using-Wide-and-Deep-Learning-Model/README.md

 * Project3_Rating_Prediction_Spring2024.pdf: the description of this project
 * data: the folder that contains the training dataset, the validation dataset, the testing dataset and the product information
 * submission: the submission for this project
+* Wide and Deep Learning Model.pdf: the reserach paper on Wide and Deep Learning Model

 ---